luau/UniversalSynSaveInstance/README.md

 The maintainers do not support or condone misuse of this software and are not responsible for how it is used.

 > [!TIP]
-> Important part about this saveinstance is that it doesn't modify game state, which helps maintain stability and compatibility.<br />
-> You can also enable the `SafeMode` option to improve compatibility and ensure more reliable saving across a wide range of experiences.<br /><br /> You can read more about it here [Documentation]
 > If this script is helpful to you, please click `⭐ Star` in the upper right corner of the page to support it, thank you!

 # Documentation